elixirgardens1/listings_new/README.md

 If all the group's 'Cost Per Unit' values are the same, the `Cost Per Unit` value is prepopulated.

+All the fields can have values that already exist within the group (including `Product Name`), but the `Variation` must be unique.
+An error message is display if the value already exists:

 ![Image of add_listing_var_exists](docs/img/add_listing_var_exists.png)